tilledminds/OPNsense-Dashboard-2025/README.md

 Time field name: timestamp
 Version: 7.0+

+#### Import Dashboard

+To import the dashboard, copy the JSON in [OPNsense-Grafana-Dashboard.json](OPNsense-Grafana-Dashboard.json) and navigate to Dashboards -> Import and paste under Import via panel json.

 The Config for the dashboard relies on the variables defined within the dashboard in Grafana.
 When importing the dashboard, make sure to select your datasource.

 Dashboard Settings -> Variables